 Russell-Silver syndrome is a growth disorder characterized by slow growth before and after birth.
 Babies with this condition have a low birth weight and often fail to grow and gain weight at the expected rate (failure to thrive).
 Head growth is normal, however, so the head may appear unusually large compared to the rest of the body.
-Affected children are thin and have poor appetites, and some develop low blood sugar (hypoglycemia) as a result of feeding difficulties.
-Adults with Russell-Silver syndrome are short; the average height for affected males is about 151 centimeters (4 feet, 11 inches) and the average height for affected females is about 140 centimeters (4 feet, 7 inches).
+Affected children are thin and have poor appetites, and some develop recurrent episodes of low blood sugar (hypoglycemia) as a result of feeding difficulties.
+Adults with Russell-Silver syndrome are short; the average height for affected men is about 151 centimeters (4 feet, 11 inches) and the average height for affected women is about 140 centimeters (4 feet, 7 inches).

-Many children with Russell-Silver syndrome have a small, triangular face with distinctive facial features including a prominent forehead, a narrow chin, a small jaw, and down-turned corners of the mouth.
+Many children with Russell-Silver syndrome have a small, triangular face with distinctive facial features including a prominent forehead, a narrow chin, a small jaw, and downturned corners of the mouth.
 Other features of this disorder can include an unusual curving of the fifth finger (clinodactyly), asymmetric or uneven growth of some parts of the body, and digestive system abnormalities.
-Russell-Silver syndrome is also associated with an increased risk of delayed development and learning disabilities.
+Russell-Silver syndrome is also associated with an increased risk of delayed development, speech and language problems, and learning disabilities.

-The exact incidence of Russell-Silver syndrome is unknown, but the condition is estimated to affect 1 in 75,000 to 100,000 people.
+The exact incidence of Russell-Silver syndrome is unknown.
+Worldwide estimates range from 1 in 30,000 to 1 in 100,000 people.

 The genetic causes of Russell-Silver syndrome are complex.
 The disorder often results from the abnormal regulation of certain genes that control growth.
 Research has focused on genes located in particular regions of chromosome 7 and chromosome 11.

-Researchers suspect that at least one third of all cases of Russell-Silver syndrome result from changes in a process called methylation.
+Researchers suspect that 30 to 50 percent of all cases of Russell-Silver syndrome result from changes in a process called methylation on the short (p) arm of chromosome 11 at position 15 (11p15).
 Methylation is a chemical reaction that attaches small molecules called methyl groups to certain segments of DNA.
 In genes that undergo genomic imprinting, methylation is one way that a gene's parent of origin is marked during the formation of egg and sperm cells.
-Russell-Silver syndrome has been associated with changes in methylation involving the H19 and IGF2 genes, which are located near one another on chromosome 11.
+Russell-Silver syndrome has been associated with changes in methylation involving the H19 and IGF2 genes, which are located near one another at 11p15.
 These genes are thought to be involved in directing normal growth.
 A loss of methylation disrupts the regulation of these genes, which leads to slow growth and the other characteristic features of this disorder.

-Abnormalities involving genes on chromosome 7 also cause Russell-Silver syndrome.
+Abnormalities involving genes on chromosome 7 can also cause Russell-Silver syndrome.
 In 7 percent to 10 percent of cases, people inherit both copies of chromosome 7 from their mother instead of one copy from each parent.
 This phenomenon is called maternal uniparental disomy (UPD).
-Maternal UPD causes people to have two active copies of maternally expressed imprinted genes rather than one active copy from the mother and one inactive copy from the father.
-These individuals do not have a paternal copy of chromosome 7 and therefore do not have any copies of genes that are active only on the paternal copy.
-In cases of Russell-Silver syndrome caused by maternal UPD, an imbalance in active paternal and maternal genes on chromosome 7 underlies the signs and symptoms of the disorder.
+Maternal UPD causes people to have two active copies of some imprinted genes and no active copies of others.
+An imbalance in certain active paternal and maternal genes on chromosome 7 underlies the signs and symptoms of the disorder.

-In at least 40 percent of people with Russell-Silver syndrome, the cause of the condition is unknown.
-It is possible that changes in chromosomes other than 7 and 11 may play a role.
+In about 40 percent of people with Russell-Silver syndrome, the cause of the condition is unknown.
+It is likely that changes involving imprinted genes on chromosomes other than 7 and 11 play a role.
 Researchers are working to identify additional genetic changes that underlie this disorder.

 Most cases of Russell-Silver syndrome are sporadic, which means they occur in people with no history of the disorder in their family.

-Less commonly, Russell-Silver syndrome can run in families.
+Rarely, Russell-Silver syndrome can run in families.
 In some affected families, the condition appears to have an autosomal dominant pattern of inheritance.
 Autosomal dominant inheritance means one copy of a genetic change in each cell is sufficient to cause the disorder.
-In other families, the condition has an autosomal recessive pattern of inheritance.
+In other families, the condition appears to have an autosomal recessive pattern of inheritance.
 Autosomal recessive inheritance means both copies of a gene are altered in each cell.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.